The Annotated Godfather (50th Anniversary Edition)

 - Deleted scenes that never made the final cut, and the goofs and gaffes that did

-Interviews with former Paramount executives, cast and crew members, and director Francis Ford Coppola, round out the commentary and shed new light on everything you thought you knew about this most influential film.
+Interviews with former Paramount executives, cast and crew members, and and all-new foreword by Francis Ford Coppola, round out the commentary and shed new light on everything you thought you knew about this most influential film.
 With more than 200 photographs, this a truly unique, collectable keepsake for every Godfather fan.

 By clicking ‘Sign Up,’ I acknowledge that I have read and agree to Hachette Book Group’s Privacy Policy and Terms of Use